rstacruz/ion/README.md

     require 'ion'
     Ion.connect url: 'redis://127.0.0.1:6379/0'

 Any ORM will do.
+As long as you can hook it to update Ion's indices, you'll be fine.

     class Album < Ohm::Model
       include Ion::Entity
-      include Ohm::Callbacks  # for `after`
+      include Ohm::Callbacks  # for `after` and `before`

       # Say you have these fields
       attribute :name